bioinfo-cnb/bionmf-gpu/doc/installation_guide.txt.md

    * `bin/tools/`   ─ [Utility Programs](#tools).
    * `bin/obj/`     ─ All object files.

-The `obj/` folder contains all object files following a tree structure similar to `src/` (see [*Directory Structure*](#folders)).
+The `bin/obj/` folder contains all object files following a directory structure similar to `src/` (see [*Directory Structure*](#folders)).
 This folder can be safety deleted after compilation by executing:

-         $> make clean_all
+         $> make clean

 <!-- ==================== -->

 ### 4.5.
-Performance Fine-Tuning:
+Fine-Tuning:

 *NMF-mGPU* has been designed to take advantage of different architecture-specific features among existing GPU models.
 Nevertheless, device code can be further optimized for modern devices by customizing some constants in the source code.
 For instance, in most GPU kernels, each CUDA thread processes multiple items from global memory in order to increase the thread-level parallelism.
-For each kernel, the number of such operations is specified by a constant named "*\<kernel_name\>*`__ITEMS_PER_THREAD`", which is defined in `include/GPU_kernels.cuh`.
+For each kernel, the number of such operations is specified by a constant named `<kernel_name>__ITEMS_PER_THREAD`, which is defined in `include/GPU_kernels.cuh`.
 The default value is set to ensure a 100% of occupancy on devices of *Compute Capability 1.x*, so it can be increased if the program will be compiled for newer GPU architectures.

 *****************************